No Result

 “Approaching a problem from a rookie point of view enables you to innovate just because you don’t how it’s usually done,” she says.

-Recommended Reading: The Best Business Books for Women in 2024
+Recommended Reading: The Best Business Books for Women

 3. Rachel Lim, Founder of Love, Bonito